Payment Card Industry Data Security Standards (PCI DSS)

 PCI Compliance is not a request, or suggestion, it is now a requirement and is enforceable.

-Any person, business or organisation that qualifies into any of the above compliance levels but is found to not be compliant with PCI DSS, risks not being allowed to handle card holder data and possible fines of between $10,000 to $500,000.
+Any person, business or organisation that qualifies into any of the above compliance levels but is found not to be compliant with PCI DSS, risks not being allowed to handle cardholder data and possible heavy fines and penalties which could be levied on a monthly basis.

-If you have a website that is, or is about to ask for credit card details to be entered into it for processing by a 'real time' payment gateway, or if you are planning to capture and store credit card data online in some way yourself, then please download the latest PCI DSS (pdf) documentation to learn what you will need to do to become PCI DSS compliant.
+If you have a website that is, or is about to ask for credit card details to be entered into it for processing by a 'real time' payment processing gateway, or if you are planning to capture or store credit card data online in some way yourself, then please visit

 e-Path, PCI DSS and McAfee™